-There are many situations in which removing a tree in the Portland-Vancouver metro area becomes necessary, particularly whenever a tree becomes a hazard to people or property.
+There are many situations in which tree removal in the Portland-Vancouver metro area becomes necessary, particularly whenever a tree becomes a hazard to people or property.

-Perhaps most commonly, it is because the tree is showing signs of disease or is dying of natural causes.
+Perhaps most commonly, removal is necessary because the tree is showing signs of disease or is dying of natural causes.

 - Large dead branches